njkremer/SqliteORM/README.markdown

     SqlStatement stmt = new SqlStatement();
     User nick = stmt.select(User.class).where("name").eq("nick");
     nick.setPassword("ABC123");
-    stmt.update(nick).execute(); // Note this is if you define a @PrimaryKey annotcaiton (see 'Slightly More Advanced "Mapping"' section for more info).
+    stmt.update(nick).execute(); // Note this is if you define a @PrimaryKey annotation
+                                 //(see 'Slightly More Advanced "Mapping"' section for more info).

 Inserting a new User into the database: